chrishoina/blogrepo/ordsJavaScript/jwts/tutorial.md

 ...}
 ```

-Since the `/ordsdemo/alpha_v1/alpha_group` endpoint is protected by the `alphagroup` role.
-Since the `alphagroup` privilege does not include the `betagroup` role, this `betauser` cannot access this end point.
+Since the `/ordsdemo/alpha_v1/alpha_group` endpoint is protected by the `alphagroup` role and since the `alphagroup` privilege does not include the `betagroup` role, this Beta User cannot access this endpoint.

 ### Wrap-up